2025-ilaria/project-/llm-prompts.md

 ChatGPT gave us a more precise answer, but both provided the information that we were looking for.

-## 2️⃣ Missing information: the architects' names
+## 2️⃣ Missing information: Architects' names

 Using the **zero-shot prompting technique**, we prompted ChatGPT to retrieve information about the architects who designed the Teatro Massimo di Palermo.